twitchtv/acm-mmsys-2020-grand-challenge/evaluation.md

 ### NQoE

 NQoE is an aggregate measure that considers five essential metrics: bitrate selected, bitrate switches, rebuffering time, live latency, and playback speed.
+See [the NQoE paper](NQoE.pdf) for more details.
+Thanks to Ali C. Begen and his team for making this paper and research available.

 ## Evaluation